silx-kit/silx-training/software_engineering/2_Git/index.rst

 Presenter Notes
 ...............

+* github intend to open itself to services, gitlab intend to embed them.
+Usage is the same but philosophy is different.
-The amount of the acquirement by Microsoft show the importance of github on the today life of the developer.
+* The amount of the acquirement by Microsoft show the importance of github on the today life of the developer.
   As a consequence thousands of project has move from github to gitlab.
 (50000 after a week)

 ----